Manuel de Codage

-The Manuel de Codage ([manɥɛl də kɔdaʒ]), abbreviated MdC, is a standard system for the computer-encoding of transliterations of Egyptian hieroglyphic texts.
+The Manuel de Codage ([manɥɛl də kɔdaʒ]), abbreviated MdC, is a standard system for the computer-encoding of Egyptian hieroglyphic texts.

 History

 In 1984 a committee was charged with the task to develop a uniform system for the encoding of hieroglyphic texts on the computer.
 The resulting Manual for the Encoding of Hieroglyphic Texts for Computer-input (Jan Buurman, Nicolas Grimal, Jochen Hallof, Michael Hainsworth and Dirk van der Plas, Informatique et Egyptologie 2, Paris 1988) is generally shortened to Manuel de Codage.
 It presents an easy to use way of encoding hieroglyphic writing as well as the abbreviated hieroglyphic transliteration.
 The encoding system of the Manuel de Codage has since been adopted by international Egyptology as the official common standard for registering hieroglyphic texts on the computer.

 Egyptologists have scheduled a revision for 2007 of the Manuel de Codage, in order to ensure broader implementation in current and future software.